 How to Create a Living Trust in Colorado

-- Decide which type of trust you want to make.
-If you are single, a single trust is probably the best option.
+- Decide which type of trust you want to make: If you are single, a single trust is probably the best option.
 If you are married, a joint trust will probably be best.
-Joint trusts can house property owned jointly by you and your partner, so if you own things jointly — like homes and cars — it is the best choice.
+Joint trusts can house property owned jointly by you and your partner, so if you own assets like homes and cars jointly, it’s the best choice.

 A living trust is a legal framework, established via a document, into which property and assets can be transferred.
 Each living trust has a trustee who is in charge of managing the trust and distributes the assets inside the trusts to beneficiaries according to instructions the trust founder leaves.
 You can be the trustee of your own trust or you can pick someone to do it for you, oftentimes a child or another trusted relative.

 There are two types of living trusts: revocable and irrevocable.
 An irrevocable living trust is permanent.
 Once it is formed, the person who made the trust cannot remove the property or otherwise modify the trust.
 The trust takes ownership of the property and all taxes are paid via the trust.
 A revocable living trust, on the other hand, is more flexible.
 Property can be placed inside and removed as wanted.
 The grantor also maintains ownership of all property and pays the relevant taxes directly.

 How Much Does It Cost to Create a Living Trust in Colorado?